Wuthering Heights: Possession

+Anne Jamison plots the continuing theme of landed 'possession' throughout the novel, and, by extension, the theme of possession in general.
+The first volume chronicles the developing relationship between Catherine and Heathcliff as one of mutual possession: voracious, all-encompassing, and disregarding all others.
+Not only are the two principals intensely possessive of one another, their possessiveness extends all around them; for Catherine as possession of other persons – Edgar Linton and his family in particular; for Heathcliff as material possession of land, money and valuables.
+In the second volume of the novel, after Catherine's death; their mutual possessiveness runs destructively amok.
+Heathcliff continues compulsively scheming to amass under his control all the surviving persons, lands and valuables of both the Earnshaw and Linton families, and eventually succeeds in doing so; but all the while finds himself increasingly under the possessive control of his dead partner – seeing her eyes in the faces of Cathy and Hareton, being aware of her presence and 'almost seeing' her in his desperation, and eventually finding himself prevented by her control from taking actions of any sort, to the point where he starves himself to death.

 Storm and calm

-Various critics have explored the various contrast between Thrushcross Grange and the Wuthering Heights farmhouse and their inhabitants.
+Critics have explored the contrasts between Thrushcross Grange and the Wuthering Heights farmhouse, and between their inhabitants.
 Lord David Cecil argued for "cosmic forces as the central impetus and controlling force in the novel" and suggested that there is a unifying structure underlying Wuthering Heights: "two spiritual principles: the principle of the storm, ... and the principle of calm", which he further argued were not, "in spite of their apparent opposition", in conflict.
 Dorothy Van Ghent, however, refers to "a tension between two kinds of reality" in the novel: "civilized manners" and "natural energies".